 Some of my favorite classic spots for a cafe crème nursed while reading a paper and observing the blustery conditions outside include the Cafe La Fourmi at metro Pigalle, any of the nice terraced cafes that line pedestrian-only thoroughfares such as Rue Montorgeuil (metro: Etienne Marcel) or Rue Daguerre (Metro: Denfert Rochereau), Au Chat Noir (76 rue Jean-Pierre Rimbaud; Metro Parmentier), Cannibale Cafe (pictured above; 93 Rue JP Rimbaud; Metro Couronnes), and Cafe Brebant, a sumptuous old brasserie in the bustling Grands Boulevards area (Metro:Richelieu-Drouot).
 I also list a few others in a piece I wrote on literary haunts in Paris, here.

-If you’re a coffee snob– I mean aficionado, ehem– Time Out has a good list of some of the better new places in the capital for superb brews, from espresso to pour-overs.
+If you’re a coffee snob– I mean aficionado, ehem– see our guide to some of the better new places in the capital for superb brews, from espresso to pour-overs.
 They’re not necessarily the most “ambient” places, but you’re less likely to be confronted with a burned, sludgy espresso that bites you back at one of these.